tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 It looks easy to create these compositions, but it is not!
 I have learned through experience that changing one of his paintings - his Composition With Red, Blue, and Yellow, for example - even slightly can destroy the image’s equilibrium.

-For proof, see the [gallery[(https://www.seeourminds.com/galleries) of experimental “[Mondrianesque Compositions](https://www.seeourminds.com/gallery/9600-generic_images-experiments-mondrian/)” at [seeourminds.com](https://www.seeourminds.com/).
+For proof, see the [gallery](https://www.seeourminds.com/galleries) of experimental “[Mondrianesque Compositions](https://www.seeourminds.com/gallery/9600-generic_images-experiments-mondrian/)” at [seeourminds.com](https://www.seeourminds.com/).

+This is one of his less complicated images, but as it turns out it is quite fragile, despite its superficial simplicity.
+After this experience, I for one am sure that trying to tweak an of his paintings would result in similar less-than-ideal compositions!

 ### A Final Thought